 - Keep the area separate.
 These gardens aren’t the friendliest so it’s a good idea to locate yours out of the way from other friendlier areas.
 For instance, the backyard or somewhere off to the side and out of sight from others is a good starting place.
 Even better, you may want to fence off your toxic plant garden, not only to keep the area more obscure but to help keep others out.

 - Do your homework.
 This means research the plants for a poison garden prior to planting.
 You want to know not only how to care for them appropriately, but you also want to choose plants that are suitable to and will thrive in your growing space.
 They should be compatible with other plants in the garden as well.
 You may even want to choose a particular theme for your poison garden plants, like dark plants, be it those that are dark in color or plants with a dark past.
 Maybe you’d rather have something a little more uplifting, preferring to stick with common garden plants that are toxic in nature.
-Regardless, learn more about me before adding these to the garden.
+Regardless, learn more before adding these to the garden.